-- S-1 Require engineering analysis of new development proposals in areas with possible soil instability, flooding, earthquake faults, or other hazards, and to prohibit development that cannot mitigate the applicable hazard. - S-2 Maintain a City Emergency Operations Plan., to include the National Incident Management System (N.I.M.S.).
+- S-1 Require engineering analyses of new development proposals in areas with possible soil instability, flooding, earthquake faults, or other hazards, and require that development in such areas are designed and built to minimize the risk to human health and property damage. - S-2 Maintain a City Emergency Operations Plan to include the National Incident Management System (N.I.M.S.).